onedata/onedata-documentation/docs/admin-guide/oneprovider/maintenance.md

 sudo systemctl start oneprovider
 ```

-###
+>**NOTE:** If the service is started on another VM, it must be assigned the
-Note: If the service is started on another VM remember to assign to it
+> relevant public IP.

-the relevant public IP.
+>**NOTE:** In multinode deployments, the procedure must be done on each host
-Note: For multiple node deployments the above procedure should be done on each node.
+> and the nodes should be started together.

 ## Upgrading